 Because bed bug populations multiply so quickly, it's important to get on top of treating your infestation quickly, so your light infestation doesn't turn into a heavy infestation.

 This is because exterminators have to inspect and treat all the furniture in each infested room.
-Each additional piece of furniture adds 30-60 minutes to the time it takes to treat a room, and requires more product.
-For example, if you have three extra pieces of furniture in your bedroom, that's an extra 90-180 minutes of the pest control professional's time — which means higher labor cost.
+Each additional piece of furniture adds 30 to 60 minutes to the time it takes to treat a room and requires more product.
+For example, if you have three extra pieces of furniture in your bedroom, that's an extra 90 to 180 minutes of the pest control professional's time — which means higher labor cost.

 Dirt doesn't really affect whether bed bugs hang around your house, but clutter does.
 They love nooks and crannies to hide and lay eggs in.
 If you need help clearing the clutter and organizing your home, consider finding a home organizer in addition to your exterminator.